kudobuilder/kudo.dev/content/README.md

 <div class="flex-container">

 ::: flex-box
-You are an application administrator who wants to run your application on Kubernetes, without having to learn about Kubernetes internals;
+You are an application administrator who wants to run your application on Kubernetes, without having to learn about Kubernetes internals.
 :::

 ::: flex-box
-You are a developer who wants an easy way to write Operators, without having to write thousands of lines of Go;
+You are a developer who wants an easy way to write Operators, without having to write thousands of lines of Go.
 :::

 ::: flex-box